squid-cache/squid-cache.github.io/Features/QualityOfService.rst

 Update:

-What I'd really like to see is a slightly better config which looks like this: qos_mode on off ip tos parent=0x1 sibling=0x1 local=0x1 option=136
+What I'd really like to see is a slightly better config which looks something like this: qos_mode on off ip tos parent=0x1 sibling=0x1 local=0x1 option=136

+ {i} NP: Now working on the config polish for 3.1.
+It's hit a few hurdles with the parser, but getting close to done.

 Meanwhile for those who keep asking:
   3.0 does have an untested patch at http://www.squid-cache.org/Versions/v3/3.0/changesets/b8770.patch .
 But be warned;